 On an ongoing basis, take care of yourself.
 Exercise, eat well, establish healthy sleep habits, take time to rest, spend time with people you love, take a break from worry to do something you enjoy and refresh your perspective.
 Chances are, when your break is over, your worries won’t look so attractive.
 Occasionally, try taking a break to just be still.
 We often express worry through constant movement.
 Set a timer for five or ten minutes, sit or lie still and read Psalm 46. (page 79)

-What do you think: Is it okay to take care of yourself as a way of dealing with worry?
+Writing/Reflection Prompt: Is it okay to take care of yourself as a way of dealing with worry?
 Or is that a self-indulgent luxury?
 What strategies do you have for dealing with worry?

 4 thoughts on “Three Strategies for Choosing Faith Instead of Worry”

 Thank you for this succinct summary and review.
 I identify most with #3, especially the break to be still – a “sacred pause.”
 Over the years, I created my own “worry management process.”
 When I find myself caught by worry or anxiety, I pause and notice it and remind myself that anxiety itself is neither good nor bad.
 I ask myself: What it is trying to tell me?
 Am I in danger?
 Or am I choosing actions that are unhelpful?
 Is it something I can act to manage?
 Or something I need to release?
 This algorithm sounds simple, but short of being in danger, I often run through it multiple times before a final resolution.
 Peace to you, Kathleen

 Kathleen, it’s good to have this window on your process, starting with paying attention to our anxiety and what it can tell us.
 It’s a helpful algorithm that I’ll add to my anxiety toobox.
 Thanks for sharing.